DeannaCarina/HarryPotterQuiz/README.md

 On index.html: I chose for the main content of this page to be navigation for the user to be able to select a particular Harry Potter quiz.
 If the navigation was less obvious then the user might navigate away as they don't know where to click or what to do.
 The text at the top of the page tells the user the exact role of the website and the topic of the quiz while also issuing a challenge for the user and encouraging them to carry out one of the seven quizzes.

 On all of the quiz pages: On navigation to all of the quiz pages, an alert will be visible for the user reminding them that all of the questions are based on the Harry Potter books, I felt this was a highly important piece of information for the user to know as many of the potential answers differ based on the Book versus the Movie e.g. Book 1 Question 15: The correct answer for the Book is 'Charms' however the correct answer for the movie is 'Defence Against the Dark Arts' both are potential answers for the question so this question might have caught out many users without the alert.
-All questions are displayed on the page via the specific JavaScript, on selection of a single answer, the users selection will highlight in a grey colour, and on hover of any answer it will highlight in a light grey colour.
-Once all questions have been attempted (or not) and the user selects 'get results' all potential answers for a single question will be highlighted in green or red - this does not show the correct answer, only whether the answer is right or wrong.
+All questions are displayed on the page via the specific JavaScript file, on selection of a single answer, the users selection will highlight in a grey colour, and on hover of any answer it will highlight in a light grey colour.
+Once all questions have been attempted (or not) and the user selects 'get results' all potential answers for a single question will be highlighted in green or red - this does not show the correct answer, only whether the question has been answered correctly or incorrectly.
 On selection of the 'get results' button, this will also reveal three further buttons - one to reveal the correct answers, one to refresh the page to try again, and one to go back to the home page (there is also this button at the top of the page).

 ### Skeleton

 The wireframes for the Harry Potter Quiz website were made with the Balsamiq Desktop Applictaion, they can be found by viewing the images below.
 As the layout of the quiz will change between device screen sizes, I have made a wireframe for all devices; with PC being in landscape, and tablet and phones being in portrait orientation.
 As I have chosen an image that is square, it is able to act as the background for all screen sizes, inkeeping with device compatibility and responsiveness.
+As the development of the web-quiz is carried out, the final produced developed may differ from these wireframes as I decide which features to implement.
 <br><br>
 The wireframe below is for the landing page on PC.
 <img src="assets/images/readme-images/pc-main.png" alt="Wireframe for landing page on PC" width="100%"><br><br>